LibraryProjectGroup/library-project-backend/README.md

 The [.devcontainer](.devcontainer/) folder contains files for developing the backend in a [VS Code Container](https://code.visualstudio.com/docs/remote/containers).
 See installation and usage instructions at [code.visualstudio.com](https://code.visualstudio.com/docs/remote/containers).

 <br>

+# Workflows

+There are two workflows files that run on this repository: [node.js.yml](/.github/workflows/node.js.yml) and [deploy-staging.yml](/.github/workflows/deploy-staging.yml).

+The Node.js CI workflow runs on every push and pull request to development or main so it will tell you if the new code can be merged.
+First thing it checks for is the formatting using Prettier, so remember to use `npm run fmt`.
+After that it will spin up the backend and use wait-on to check when the URL is available.
+If that times out, it's most likely a problem with building the container/app.
+Then it runs the robot tests.
+If those fail, update the code, or update the tests.

 # Endpoints